Booking Hotels – The Basics

 - What days have the best hotel rates?
 Generally big cities (that are popular with business travelers) will have cheaper rates on the weekend.
 Resorts and holiday destinations (that are popular with tourists) will have better prices on weekdays.
+Airport hotels will have great rates on weekends.

 - I’m not a huge fan but here are my tips for using Airbnb.